Clone a Project - Quick Start

 Step 1: Clone the Repository

-Depending on if your project is synced to GitHub or not, select the correct clone method.
+Depending on whether your project is synced to GitHub or not, select the correct clone method.
 If you are unsure, please see the Status page in the project.

 From GitHub